Dan has addressed the following topics in over 300 presentations, keynotes, and workshops:

 9. Building Partnerships with Families.

-Guidance depends on a three-way positive relationship of the ECE professional, the child, and one or more members of the child’s family.
+Guidance depends on a three-way positive relationship between the ECE professional, the child, and one or more members of the child’s family.
 Dan presents and discusses an approach to building partnerships with family members that encourages movement through four levels of engagement: 1) accepting information; 2) educational involvement with one’s child; 3) program engagement; 4) personal/professional development.
-Progress through level one to level two is significant for all families in all programs.
-A higher goal for some family members is levels three or four.
-(Any ECE professional who started out as a volunteer in a classroom has progressed through level three to level four.)
-The levels of engagement are an adaptation to early childhood of the work of Joyce Epstein and can serve as a “user-friendly” guide to building partnerships with families.
+Progress from benchmark one to benchmark two is significant for all families in all programs.
+A higher goal for some family members is level three or four.
+(Any ECE professional who started out as a volunteer in a classroom has progressed through benchmark three to benchmark four.)
+The benchmarks of engagement are an adaptation to early childhood of the work of Joyce Epstein and can serve as a “user-friendly” guide to building partnerships with families.
 The matter of cultural differences between the ECE professionals and families is highlighted in the session.
 We use handouts from Dan’s columns, a case study, and a video clip to discuss the teacher’s leadership role in guiding family members to and through the four levels of parent engagement.

-Fees and travel costs regarding keynotes, break-out sessions, speaking engagements, and trainings can be negotiated with Dan.
+Fees and travel costs regarding keynotes, break-out sessions, speaking engagements, and workshops can be negotiated with Dan.

 Dr. Dan Gartrell